gravitional/note/hep/src/tikz-feynman.md

 };
 ```

-### When the Algorithm Isn’t Enough --若算法不豫
+### When the Algorithm Isn"t Enough --若算法不豫

 By default, the `\feynmandiagram` and `\diagram` commands use the `spring layout algorithm` to place all the
 edges.
-The `spring layout algorithm` attempts to ‘spread out’ the diagram as much as possible which—for most simpler diagrams—give sasatisfactory result;
+The `spring layout algorithm` attempts to "spread out" the diagram as much as possible which—for most simpler diagrams—give sasatisfactory result;
 however in some cases,this does not produce the best diagram and this section will look at alternatives.

 There are three main alternatives: